 Customer Support Services

-The Square Support Center is the one stop shop for support for all Square products, including Square Online Store.
+The Square Support Center is the one stop shop for support for all Square products, including Square Online.

-Nevertheless, those that do need to reach out to the company for support can do so by opening a support ticket.
+Customers can also get support by opening a support ticket.
 The average estimated waiting time is in the region of 24-48 hours.

-Square Online Store is a great platform for online sellers that are based in the US or Canada.
+Square Online is a great platform for online sellers that are based in the US, Canada, UK or Australia.
 For those selling internationally, this mightn’t be the best fit on the market.
 Since Square acquired Weebly it has been able to integrate its drag-and-drop functionalities into the builder, allowing users to easily create pixel perfect product listings.
 Additionally, users can integrate third party inventory management tools with the product, although it’s not the ideal Ecommerce platform for large international merchants.
 The one downside is its support documentation, which is currently quite limited.

 About the Company

-Led by CEO Jack Rosey, Square’s mission is to simplify access to Ecommerce.
+Led by CEO Jack Dorsey, Square’s mission is to simplify access to Ecommerce.
 The company now has more than 3,000 global employees and is headquartered in San Francisco, California.